Stress Free Holidays Part 5

 Thanksgiving Planning This Week

-Thanksgiving planning time is now upon us.
+Thanksgiving planning time is now upon us in week 5 of this series.
 Follow these steps for a stress free Thanksgiving with your family.

-How was your Halloween with your family?
+How was your Halloween?
 Hopefully it was lots of fun, minus the stress, with your planning ahead of time.
-(If you're reading this on Halloween day, take a break if you want on the actual holiday and begin this week's work on Tuesday.)

-We will also still be working on our preparations for Christmas as we go, and this week we will also be cleaning up from our Halloween celebrations.
+We will also still be working on our preparations for Christmas as we go along.

 Once each holiday is over comes the task of putting up all the decorations and putting away all the stuff that went with that holiday.
 Halloween is no exception.